agsb/6502.MINT/arch/6502/Notes.md

 ## Notes

+_29/01/2025

+Compiling complete, less than 4k, need to review of functions and macros

 _28/01/2025

-Review of MINT-6502, using ideas from milliforth-6502, 6502-toy forth, simplify io using emulator run6502 all system dependent functions in one file
+Review of MINT-6502, using ideas from milliforth-6502, 6502-toy forth, simplify io using emulator run6502 all system I/O dependent functions in one file

 _02/11/2023